Neurofibromin/mfaomp/README.md

 ### openSUSE:

-For some reason the vlc backend crashes the desktop environment on openSUSE.
+For some reason the vlc backend crashes the desktop environment on openSUSE. (only tested on KDE)

 ```shell
 sudo zypper install opi